NicoDeGiacomo/TDP1-TPF/docs/index.md

 ## Quantum Chess

 Quantum Chess is a variant of the chess game, which uses properties of quantum physics.
+It uses all of the same pieces, in the same starting positions, as classical chess.
+Quantum Chess allows (almost) all pieces to exist in superposition, where they can occupy more than one square at a time.
+This is shown by a bar indicating the probability that the piece will be found in a given square by a measurement.

 ### Content